Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

 1. Define the match type.
 This can be a folder, type or aspect.

 2. Define the match pattern.
 This can be the location of the folder (defined in xpath format), or it can be based on a defined model, type, or aspect.
+When using a folder location for the metadata, you can use the asterisk wildcard (`*`) - an example is shown in step **21**.

 See step **11** for the complete example of metadata settings.